truthixify/inkfundme-tutorial/TUTORIAL.md

 ## Deployment to Production

-### 1. Make It Yours - Customize the UI
+### 1. Make It Yours (Customize the UI)

 Before deploying, this is your chance to make the dApp truly yours!
 The current UI is functional, but you can make it shine:

 **Styling Tweaks You Can Make:**
 - Update colors in `tailwind.config.js` to match your brand
-- Modify the campaign cards in `frontend/src/components/campaign-card.tsx` - maybe add images or different layouts
+- Modify the campaign cards in `frontend/src/components/campaign-card.tsx`, maybe add images or different layouts
 - Customize the create campaign form styling in `frontend/src/components/create-campaign-form.tsx`
 - Add your own logo and branding to the header
 - Change fonts, spacing, or add animations to make it more engaging